Is the Big Bang Finally Over?

 Many people just don’t know where to fall on the spectrum of possibilities.
 Not many of us are so well-informed on the science and expert in our biblical exegesis that we can sort it out confidently for ourselves.
 We might wonder to God, “Is this going to be on the test?”

 Of course, there is no test to get into heaven.
-Jesus took the test and passed it for all of us.
+Jesus took the test and passed it for all of us!
 The only test to get into heaven is what we do with Jesus.
 Do we embrace the gift of salvation that God offered us in Christ?
 Or do we reject it?

 Still, the tension over how we should view creation, evolution, science and faith is real.
 It can cause quite a bit of consternation and doubt.
+Some people even wonder if people in different creation can fellowship with each other.

 More practical and helpful than that, though, she introduced to us ten (10) foundational points on the subject of creation on which all Christians should be able to agree.
 By focusing on the points of agreement, we can put our differences into better (more manageable) perspective.